Groups with maximum vertex degree commuting graphs: Abstract

 \section{Abstract}

-Let $G$ be a group and $Z(G)$ be its center.
-We associate a commuting graph $\Gamma(G)$, whose vertex set is $G\setminus Z(G)$ and two distinct vertices are adjacent if they commute.
-We say that $\Gamma(G)$ is \textit{strong $k-$star free} if the $k-$star graph is not a subgraph of $\Gamma(G)$.
-In this paper, we characterize all strong $5-$ star free commuting graphs.
-As a byproduct, we classify all strong claw-free graphs.
-Also, we prove that the set of all non-abelian groups whose commuting graph is strong $k-$star free is finite.
+Let $G$ be a finite non-abelian group and $Z(G)$ be its center.
+We associate a commuting graph $\Gamma(G)$ to $G$, whose vertex set is $G\setminus Z(G)$ and two distinct vertices are adjacent if they commute.
+In this paper we prove that the set of all non-abelian groups whose commuting graph has maximum vertex degree bounded above by a fixed $k \in \mathbb N$ is finite.
+Also, we characterize all groups for which the associated commuting graphs have maximum vertex degree at most $4$.